 In the case of changes in the classification category from available-for-sale investment to held-to-maturity investment, the fair value of the financial asset on the date of transaction becomes its new amortized cost.
 Any previous gain or loss of the asset that has been recognized in other comprehensive income shall be amortized over the remaining life of the investment using the effective interest method.
-Any difference between the new amortized cost and the amount at maturity will also be amortized over the remaining life of the investment instrument using the effective interest rate method, similar to the amortization of a premium or discount.
+Any difference between the new amortized cost and maturity amount shall be amortized using the interest rate method during the life of the financial instrument in a similar manner as the amortization of a premium or discount.
 If the asset subsequently becomes impaired, any gain or loss remaining in other comprehensive income shall be reclassified to profit or loss.